The Invitation to Discipleship

 FRIDAYS @ 6:45–7:45AM in the Coffee Shop

-The men’s weekly Bible study resumes on Friday, September 8.
-Men are welcome to join for a study of the letter of James, which includes much discussion and emphasis on practical application of biblical truth.
+The men’s weekly Bible study resumes meeting on January 3, 2025, at 6:45am and welcomes new early birds as we study the Scriptures together.
+We include much discussion and emphasis on practical application of biblical truth.
 We always end promptly at 7:45am to allow time to get to work or other engagements.
+Meet in the Grantham Church Coffee Shop.

 LEADERS | Rich Stuebing, John Yeatts